Anthony Quinton: City of Benares tragedy

-In September 1940, Quinton's mother, Letitia, booked a passage for herself and 15-year-old Anthony on the passenger liner City of Benares for Canada, where her mother lived.
-The ship sailed on 13 September.
+With the situation for civilians having worsened over the first year of World War II, Quinton's Canadian mother became persuaded by her mother's forceful urgings to return home, with her son, until the end of the war.
+Thus, in September 1940, Letitia Quinton booked passage for them both aboard the City of Benares due shortly to sail from Liverpool to Montreal.
+Departure was, however, delayed by two days on account of the need to clear German mines that had been dropped on the Mersey.
+Thus, when the ship did leave on 13 September it had to do so without naval escort.

 At 10:03pm on 17 September, the ship was torpedoed by German submarine U-48 and began to sink.
 The Quintons were in the ship's lounge when the alarm bells rang.
 They went to their cabin to put on their life-jackets, collected their valuables, and returned to the lounge, which was their muster station.
 Eventually, Colonel James Baldwin-Webb, a British parliamentarian, decided they had waited long enough and took them to the lifeboats.
 The Quintons boarded Lifeboat 6, which, with roughly 65 people, was already overfull.
 As it was lowered, the falls and cables on one end snapped, sending the boat lurching forward, and tossing the majority of the passengers into the sea.
 Quinton was trapped by a heavy set woman, Mrs Anne Fleetwood-Hesketh: he clung to her, hoping her weight would keep them both from falling, but both fell into the sea.
 Quinton resurfaced and his mother pulled him back into the lifeboat.
 The boat now contained 23 people, two of whom had been rescued from another lifeboat, so that only 21 passengers of an original estimated 65 survived.

 Through the night more passengers, including four children, died.
 By morning, only eight people, comprising five men, two women (including Mrs Quinton), and one child (Quinton himself) remained alive.
 Other lifeboats had suffered equally.
 HMS Hurricane rescued 105 survivors from the water, including Quinton and his mother.
 One lifeboat was adrift at sea for eight days before being rescued by another ship, which brought the survivor toll up to 148.
 Of the 406 people on board, 258 died (including 81 children).
 Quinton was one of 19 children to survive.